kevschuetz/kubernetes/3. custom image/readme.md

 # Build and use a custom docker image

 In this mini-tutorial, you will build a custom docker image based on a NodeJS web-service, push it to docker hub and use this image to create a deployment in your kubernetes cluster.
+Again, we will create a service to expose the pods managed by the deployment to a consisten cluster-ip address.
+For information how to expose the deployment to the outside world, see the next mini-tutorial.

 Additional dependencies for this tutorial:
 - NodeJS